DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/20 Customize Diagram Component/10 Customize Comtext Menu Items.md

-The example below demonstrates how to show various default and custom commands in the context menu depending on the selected item:
+The example below demonstrates how to show default and custom commands in the context menu depending on the selected item:

 ---
 ##### jQuery